Cathy0610/2022-VocEmb4SVS/index.md

 ---

 ## Introduction of the demo
 Since we aim at reducing the distortion of vocals and interference of accompaniments, our demos demonstrate the improvement of _separator P_ applying **VocEmb4Sep** compared with the original _separator P_.
 In addition, we display the vocal extraction effects when there are sound effects in the music.
 The demos of vocals separated by different methods classified according to their major effectiveness are listed below.
-These are some binaural music clips cut from [MUSDB18 dataset](https://sigsep.github.io/datasets/musdb.html#musdb18-compressed-stems). `VocEmb4Sep (Separator P)` means applying our proposed method **VocEmb4Sep** on _Separator P_.
+These are some binaural music clips cut from [MUSDB18 dataset](https://sigsep.github.io/datasets/musdb.html#musdb18-compressed-stems). `VocEmb4Sep (Separator P)` means applying our proposed method **VocEmb4Sep** on _Separator P_ and `Reference` means the ground-truth vocals in the mixed music from the open datasets [MUSDB18 dataset](https://sigsep.github.io/datasets/musdb.html#musdb18-compressed-stems).

 > For brevity, we only show the spectrograms and waveforms of the **left channel**.
 To see the complete binaural spectrograms and waveforms, please click on `Expand binaural images`.